Jdacky95/arthur-maynes/README.md

 - Added Social icons from font awesome

 - I used some text from https://corkheritagepubs.com/pub/arthur-maynes/ as a bar description in the about us section, I manage this bar and have full permission to do so.

+- All other images used for the site were photos that my friend had taken, he gave me full permission for this usage